Krista Vernoff: Grey's Anatomy

 Vernoff is best known for her time as a member of the creative team at the popular drama Grey's Anatomy.
 She is credited as an executive producer, and has also written episodes of the show.
 An episode Vernoff wrote, "Into You Like a Train", was nominated for a Best Writing Emmy Award.

 Vernoff is credited with the introduction of the catchphrase, "seriously" into the dialogue of Grey's Anatomy episodes.
 Series creator Shonda Rhimes says that Vernoff used it frequently in the writer's room, and "said correctly, it can convey sarcasm, dismay, disbelief, a sense of moral and ethical superiority, and gentle chastising punishment, all at once."

 According to Vernoff on the Grey's Anatomy iTunes Podcast, the episodes "Six Days Pt.
 1 and 2" were written as a dedication to Vernoff's father, Bob Verne, who died in much the same way as Dr. George O'Malley's father in the series.

 In May 2007, ABC announced that Vernoff would become showrunner and head writer of Grey's Anatomy effective fall 2007.
 Vernoff left her position with "Grey's Anatomy" in 2011.
 On April 28, 2017, she announced that she'd be returning to Grey's Anatomy for season 14.
 She is also showrunner for the Grey's spin-off series, Station 19, beginning with its season 3.

+On January 25, 2023, Vernoff announced that she would be stepping down as showrunner for Grey's and Station 19 at the end of season 19 and season 6, respectively.
+On March 24, 2023, it was announced that Grey’s Anatomy had been renewed for season 20.
+Along with the announcement, it was reported that Meg Marinis would step in as the new showrunner.
+Marinis has been involved with Grey’s Anatomy since season 3, progressing from writer's assistant to medical researcher, amongst others, and became an executive producer in 2019.